Whoever said real men don’t eat quiche hasn’t tried this crustless quiche recipe!

 Another easy way to meal prep this crustless quiche is to turn it into a low carb breakfast casserole.
 Simply double this recipe and pour it into a greased 9×13” pan.
 Slice into portions, put into baggies, label and freeze!

-This is a great way to feed a large group of people your delicious crustless quiche — from baby showers to brunches to graduation parties — when serving a lot of people, it’s way easier to make crustless quiche in a casserole dish then trying to manage a handful of pie pans!
+This is a great way to feed a large group of people your delicious quiche — from baby showers to brunches to graduation parties — when serving a lot of people, it’s way easier to make this quiche in a casserole dish then trying to manage a handful of pie pans!

 Convert to a Low Carb Quiche